 Learning that your child is the victim of bullying can be devastating.
 Children can be unusually and unnecessarily cruel, and you might feel helpless if you find out that your child is a victim of emotional or physical abuse.

-You might be especially frustrated if you find out that bullying is occuring at school and the school has not taken appropriate actions to stop it.
+You might be especially frustrated if you find out that bullying is occurring at school and the school has not taken appropriate actions to stop it.
 On this page, I will discuss how you can talk to your child about bullying, how to identify bullying or cyberbullying, and what to do if your child is a victim of this issue.

 Understanding Bullying and Cyberbullying